measurement-kit/measurement-kit/doc/api/ooni/http_invalid_request_line_test.md

   an echo server, required by the test, is running.

-- *set_output_file_path*: optional method to set output file path, otherwise a file named "report-http_invalid_request_line-DATE.yamloo" is written into the current working directory.
+- *set_output_file_path*: optional method to set output file path, otherwise a file named "report-http_invalid_request_line-DATE.json" is written into the current working directory.

 - *set_verbose*: if called, this method tells the test to run in verbose